 Didion tries to right herself by readjusting her focus from present to past to present.
 She digs into minutia and scrapes at broad questions.
 Her writing is deliberate and unaffected by the audience.
 She, at times, abandons the logic that abandoned her.

-Jumping into memory (which many writers and thinkers have considered a space and place), Didion is a storyteller, she’s a filmmaker.
+Jumping into memory (which many writers and thinkers have considered a space and place), Didion is a storyteller, a filmmaker.
 She’s deciding what to show and what to name because it’s the only way she knows.
 The language itself is invented, new.

 There was a period, a long period, dating from my childhood until quite recently when I thought I did.
 A period during which I believed that I could keep people fully present, keep them with me, by preserving their mementoes, their “things,” their totems.